kholbekj/kholbekj.github.io/_posts/2020-03-04-crystal-blockchain-part-2.md

 end
 {% endhighlight %}

+In order to better track the output, I deleted the line that prints every mining
+iteration:

+{% highlight crystal %} puts "Mining!
+Not solution: #{block.render}" {%
+endhighlight %}

-Let the two nodes run for a little while, and one is sure to get ahead.
+Let the two nodes run for a little while, and we can observe in the output that the nodes are indeed finding eachother, and comparing chain sizes.
+When we run this for a while, a node is sure to get ahead.

+## Synchronizing chains

 The next step is to import the chain from the other block when it gets longer than ours.
+We ideally want to do this as soon as a block is mined by someone else.
+If we don't, we are working on a shorter chain, and while we might get on par by finding a solution - the other node is already mining on the new block, and might just as well find a solution as us - meaning they would keep having the longest chain.
+To make sure we don't end up with any invalid blocks and therefore wasted energy mining, we import the other nodes chain when it gets longer, and mine at the end of it.

-Of course, in the real world only the blockers newer than the ones we already have would be needed, but it's a bit simpler to just import the chain.
+Of course, in the real world only the blocks which are newer than the ones we already have would need to be imported, but it's a bit simpler to just import the chain for now.

 {% highlight crystal %}
 puts "My chain is #{blockchain.size} long"